The King of Fighters 2003: Synopsis

 Two years after the events of The King of Fighters 2001, a new KOF tournament is announced.
 It is sponsored by an unknown patron whose identity becomes a matter of public interest.
 During the canon ending, it is revealed that Kusanagi was created by Chizuru's sacred mirror as an attempt to test the winner.
 Chizuru and her undead sister, Maki Kagura, challenge the player as a boss duo.
 Once the Kagura sisters are defeated, a woman named Botan reveals herself as the one who had brainwashed Chizuru.
 Both Botan and her partner Mukai are revealed as the true masterminds behind the tournament, with the latter serving as the true final boss.
 Despite being defeated, Mukai claims success for his unknown superior, having weakened the seal of the ancient demon Orochi, the will of Gaia, in the final fight.
-If the player has the "Sacred Treasures Team", Ash is revealed absorbing Chizuru's sacred mirror following Mukai's escape.
+If the player has the "Sacred Treasures Team", a new ending will be revealed once Mukai has fought Kyo, Iori and Chizuru.
+Ash ambushes the weakened Chizuru', stealing her sacred mirror.
 Ash taunts Iori and escapes, leading Kyo to swear revenge against Ash and Mukai's group.

 An alternate ending following Kusanagi's defeat has the player facing off against a young brother and sister duo named Adelheid and Rose Bernstein.
 They are the children of Rugal Bernstein, the antagonist from The King of Fighters '94.
 Once Adelheid is defeated, Rose threatens the winner, only to be stopped by Adelheid, who tells her to let them go as they won fairly.